 GRADES • The total number of points possible in this course is 1000 (see TABLE 2 for the point distribution).
 No artificial curve is used in grading, meaning the final letter grade is based solely on the number of points earned.
 Final grades will be assigned based on a plus/minus grading scale (TABLE 3).
-A grade is 'C' or better is required to pass this course.
+A grade is 'C' or better is required to pass this TABLE 3 GRADE SCALE